Private Prosecutions

 When to take over a private prosecution in order to stop it

-A private prosecution should be taken over and stopped if, upon review of the case papers, either the evidential sufficiency stage or the public interest stage of the Full Code Test is not met.
+A private prosecution should be taken over and stopped if, upon review of the case, either the evidential sufficiency stage or the public interest stage of the Full Code Test is not met.

-There may be particular circumstances which would affect either the evidential or public interest stage of the Full Code Test that are peculiar to the private prosecution.
-Furthermore, there may be factors which would be damaging to the interests of justice if the private prosecution was not discontinued.
-Examples may include the following:
+There may be particular circumstances which would affect either the evidential or public interest stage of the Full Code Test.
+Factors which may lead to the conclusion that the Full Code Test is not met and the case should be stopped may include the following:

-• cases where it can be said that the prosecution is vexatious (within the meaning of section 42 Supreme Court Act 1981, as amended by section 24 Prosecution of Offences Act 1985), or malicious (where the public prosecutor is satisfied that the prosecution is being undertaken on malicious grounds);
+- cases where it can be said that the prosecution is vexatious (within the meaning of section 42 Senior Courts Act 1981, as amended by section 24 Prosecution of Offences Act 1985), or malicious (where the public prosecutor is satisfied that the prosecution is being undertaken on malicious grounds) – in this case it may be that the evidential stage is not met either.

 In cases where it is decided that taking over a private prosecution in order to stop it is the appropriate course of action, then, unless there are exceptional circumstances, the CPS should write to the private prosecutor explaining the reasons for the decision.

-The CPS will also give consideration to whether the case involves a victim as defined in the Victims Code as any such individual would be eligible to seek a review of the decision to stop the prosecution under the Victim's Right to Review Scheme.
+The CPS will also give consideration to whether the case involves a victim as defined in the Victims Code as any such individual would be eligible to seek a review of the decision to stop the prosecution under the Victim's Right to Review Scheme (VRR).

 In such circumstances, prosecutors should write to the victim, who may or may not be the private prosecutor, notifying them of the decision to stop the prosecution, explaining the reasoning and advising them of their right to seek a review of the decision.
 Contact details should be provided so that the victim can easily lodge a request for review if they choose to take this course of action.

-Any request for a review should be dealt with in accordance with the policy and guidance issued in relation with the scheme.
+Any request for a review should be dealt with in accordance with the guidance issued in relation to the VRR scheme.

 When not to take over a private prosecution

-The CPS should not take over a private prosecution if the papers clearly show that:
+The CPS should not take over a private prosecution if:

-• the evidential sufficiency stage of the Full Code Test is met; and
+- both stages, evidential and public interest, of the Full Code Test are met; and

-• there is no particular need for the CPS to take over the prosecution (either to stop or continue with the prosecution).
+- there is no particular need for the CPS to take over the prosecution.

 In cases where it is decided that not taking over a private prosecution after receiving a specific request to intervene is the appropriate course of action, then, unless there are exceptional circumstances, the CPS should write to both the private prosecutor and the defendant explaining the reasons for the decision.